 In partnership with:

-The Stronger Voices programme is in partnership with Equally Ours
+Our Stronger Voices programme has been developed is in partnership with Equally Ours

-This programme is generously funded by the City of London Corporation’s charitable funder, City Bridge Trust.
+The programme is funded by the City of London Corporation’s charitable funder, City Bridge Trust.

 Our Corporate Partners

 We enjoy outstanding support from the media industry.
 Our partners include: